-Prerequisite: Biology or Cellular Molecular Biology majors must first complete their major's Biology Foundation with a 2.5 GPA.
-BIOL-2314 with a grade of "C" or better.
+Prerequisites: BIOL-1115 with a grade of "C" or better.

 A study of advanced principles of immunology.
 The nature of the immune response mechanisms, immunogenetics, diseases of the immune system, and applications of immunology in medicine and research are emphasized.
 Lecture - 3 hours.
 This course is normally offered in the fall semester.